QualiSystems/devguide_source/_posts/2016-07-11-creating-a-shell.md

 ### The Shell Datamodel

 As you may have seen in previous examples, by using ShellFoundry we've generated a Shell project which can be deployed to CloudShell.
-This time, however, we'll take a look at some of the important settings of the Shell model and demonstrate can be customized.
+This time, however, we'll take a look at some of the important settings of the Shell model and demonstrate how it can be customized.

 There are two important files located in the _datamodel_ directory which are relevant to how the Shell is modeled.